 For information and general enquiries please contact: firstname.lastname@example.org

-The University is investing heavily in Science, Technology, Engineering and Mathematics (STEM) subjects by creating the Isaac Newton Building.
+The University has invested heavily in Science, Technology, Engineering and Mathematics (STEM) subjects by creating the Isaac Newton Building.